adnammit/notes/javascript.md

 		// how to import:
 		const { addToCart } = require('./shoppingCart.js');
 	```

+### AMD
+* **AMD** (Asynchronous Module Definition) loads modules asynchronously, which is useful for the browser -- it is sort of the front end equivalent of CommonJS
+* AMD uses `define` to define modules and `require` to import them

+### UMD
+* **UMD** (Universal Module Definition) is a module format that works in both front and backend
+* UMD is more a pattern to configure several different module systems
+* UMD works everywhere and is usually the fallback module when ESM doesn't work

+### ESM
+* **ESM** (ECMAScript Modules) is the current standard for modules in js
+* ESM is built into the language and is supported in all modern browsers using ES6 module syntax: `import` and `export`
+* better optimization using tree-shaking

 ## Modules vs Scripts
 * **variables**: in scripts, all top-level variables are global, but in modules, they are local to the module -- they must be explicitly exported to be available outside the module